Rules and Regulations

 - Practical use of simulation, including assessing the validity of the results and their limitations.

-- Comparison with physical experiment, theoretical solutions; convergence studies; reflection on uncertainty, etc. will be looked upon favorably.
+- Comparison with physical experiment, theoretical solutions; convergence studies; reflection on uncertainty, etc. will be looked upon favourably.

 - Communication of the value and impact that simulation brought to the project.